IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Enforce Strong Passwords for User Accounts
 ++++++++++++++++++++++++++++++++++++++++++

-Dataverse only stores passwords (as salted hash, and use a strong hashing algorithm) for "builtin" users and you can increase the password complexity rules to meet your security needs.
-(If you have configured your Dataverse installation to allow login from remote authentication providers such as Shibboleth, ORCID, GitHub or Google, you do not any control over password complexity rules.
-See the "Auth Modes: Local vs. Remote vs. Both" section below for more on login options.)
+Dataverse only stores passwords (as salted hash, and using a strong hashing algorithm) for "builtin" users.
+You can increase the password complexity rules to meet your security needs.
+If you have configured your Dataverse installation to allow login from remote authentication providers such as Shibboleth, ORCID, GitHub or Google, you do not have any control over those remote providers' password complexity rules.
+See the "Auth Modes: Local vs. Remote vs. Both" section below for more on login options.

 Even if you are satisfied with the out-of-the-box password complexity rules Dataverse ships with, for the "dataverseAdmin" account you should use a strong password so the hash cannot easily be cracked through dictionary attacks.

 Password complexity rules for "builtin" accounts can be adjusted with a variety of settings documented below.
 Here's a list:

-- :PVDictionaries
+- :ref:`:PVDictionaries`
-- :PVGoodStrength
+- :ref:`:PVGoodStrength`
-- :PVMinLength
+- :ref:`:PVMinLength`
-- :PVMaxLength
+- :ref:`:PVMaxLength`
-- :PVNumberOfCharacteristics
+- :ref:`:PVNumberOfCharacteristics`

 Solr
 ----